Garwin History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Garvin, Garvey, Garwin, Garvine, Garven, Garvan, Garvy, Garvie, Garwen and many more.

 Early Notables of the Garwin family (pre 1700)

-More information is included under the topic Early Garwin Notables in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) are included under the topic Early Garwin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Garwin family

 Some of the first settlers of this family name or some of its variants were: James Garvey who settled in Virginia in 1680; Daniel Garvin, an 'enforced' Irish emigrant, sent to America in 1742; Patrick Garve, who settled in Pennsylvania in 1773.